September 14, 2020

 “Our executive champion is the executive director of finance and administration.
 He and the C-suite are endorsing the use of Workfront with the aim of having holistic reporting.
 That's what allowed this organization to significantly reduce the number of meetings: They trusted Workfront as opposed to needing to massage the data.”

 Prioritization and alignment.
-Workfront’s ability to both centralize and visualize workstreams gives customers the information they need for accurate capacity planning and prioritization, including how well these priorities align to company goals.
+Workfront’s ability to both centralize and visualize workstreams gives customers the information they need for accurate capacity planning and priorities management, including how well these priorities align to company goals.
 In the case of the IT PMO interviewed for the report, Workfront’s centralized view of all the work efforts in progress, gave their teams the ability to better facilitate capacity planning:

 “Once we brought the work in one spot, so it was visual, we realized there was too much work in the pipeline and sidelined a bunch of non-valuable projects.”